Korean vs Chinese: Which Language Should You Learn?

 Korean grammar gets complex

-Korean grammar is a whole different animal.
+Korean grammar is a whole different challenge.
 Verbs conjugate based on tense, politeness level, formality, and whether you're making a statement or asking a question.
 Korean grammar includes multiple politeness levels that you need to navigate depending on who you're talking to.

 The word order is Subject-Object-Verb, which feels backward to English speakers.
 "I rice eat" instead of "I eat rice."
 You'll be constructing sentences in your head and then moving the verb to the end.